jordansissel/keynav/README.md

 FAQ
 ---

-Q: What platforms are supportded?
+Q: What platforms are supported?
 A: keynav should work on nearly any Unix-like that runs X11.
 It has been confirmed to work on extremely varied GNU/Linux systems (incuding RPM-based, Debian derivatives, musl-based systems, and Arch), and FreeBSD.
 If you get it to